 Ok it was dark for half the time, and all you could hear was the sea far below and a definite sense that there was often a pretty big drop on the left hand side.

 The red mandatory tail lights were great, except usually you could see them either far below or far above or in the worst case you could see them both below and above and you knew that was where you were heading!
+I was totally unimpressed with the large boat which was trying to impersonate, what I thought was the Lands End Hotel, and to add insult to injury I am sure it was traveling away from me!

 The Arc Angel's and the general level of support at the race was fantastic and although I was unsupported, I never felt I was in danger of running out of food or water!